Keep your chickens healthy and warm during the cold winter months with this guide on properly winterizing your chicken coop.

 As the cold winds begin to blow and snowflakes start to fall, it's time to think about preparing your feathered friends for the winter season.

 Winterizing a chicken coop and run may seem like a daunting task, but it's really not!
-With a little time and and observation you can ensure your flock stays comfortable, healthy, and productive even in the coldest months.
+With a little time and observation you can ensure your flock stays comfortable, healthy, and productive even in the coldest months.

 Properly winterizing your chicken coop and run is not just about keeping your chickens warm, it's also about maintaining their overall health and egg production.
 From deep litter bedding to adding insulation, to ensuring your chickens' water doesn't freeze, every step you take contributes to the quality of life of your favorite flock.

 Here's how we winterized our chicken coop to withstand zone 3 winters and everything Northern Alberta can throw at it: